YOM TERUAH 2000

 Not a word of explanation as to why this has been commanded.
 All the other festivals described in this same chapter are explained, but nothing regarding Yom Teruah.
 Over a period of time the Jews renamed it Rosh Hashanah, which means, "the beginning of the year", making it their New Year, but there is no solid biblical evidence that this is what it actually is.
 As a result of the cloud of mystery surrounding Yom Teruah, the Hebrews have done much speculating.

-The Feast of Trumpets and the Day of Atonement (or Yom Kippur, which we celebrate 9 days after Yom Teruah) are the holiest days of the Hebrew year.
-These 10 days between Yom Teruah and Yom Kippur are called the "Days of Awe" or "High Holy Days".
-Unlike other holy days they do not celebrate a season or an historical event.
+The Feast of Trumpets and the Day of Atonement (or Yom haKippurim, which we celebrate 9 days after Yom Teruah) are traditionally regarded as the holiest days of the Hebrew year.
+These 10 days between Yom Teruah and Yom Kippur are called the "Days of Awe" or "High Holy Days" (Yammim Nora'im).
+Unlike other qadosh (holy, set-apart) days they do not celebrate a season or an historical event.
 This season is a time for looking inward to spiritual growth.
 Over the millennia these themes have come to be associated with this period of time:

 (1) The Jewish New Year;